Formal Course Requirements

 Because students may be funded from different sources, it is important that they remain in close communication with the Graduate Program Coordinator in case a shift in funding also means a shift in health insurance programs.
 If a student’s funding switches from one type to another, the student must make sure that correct applications are made for continued health insurance coverage.

-A student with G3 status must register for at least 12 credits per semester; those with G4–G5 status must register for 9 credits per semester.
+All PhD students must register for at least 9 credits per semester to qualify as full-time.
 A student must also register for 9 credits in the semester in which he/she plans to graduate (i.e., a student must have full-time status to graduate).
 If a student is supported by a stipend during the summer, he/she must register for 0 credits during the summer.

 There is a modest amount of administrative work (online and hard copy forms) must be filed before a student can graduate.
 Doctoral defense forms can be completed online at the SBU Graduate School’s website.
 It is the student’s responsibility to work closely with the Graduate Program Coordinator to ensure all necessary paperwork is completed and filed in a timely manner.